lennd/front-end-engineer-exercise/README.md

 - Send Josh (josh@lennd.com) an email with a link to your repository

 #### Notes
 - The design shows just a sampling of users.
-You can put all of the users that the endpoint returns.
+You should display all of the users that the endpoint returns.
 - For the icons, use FontAwesome (https://fortawesome.github.io/Font-Awesome/icons/).
 The CSS has already been included in the project.

 #### Questions / problems / comments?